Uvacoder/aaa-js30-projects-Aimanski12/readme.md

 $ npm install
 ```

-After installations, visit [OpenWeatherMap](https://openweathermap.org/) and sign up for the free API Key.
-Once you have the API Key and the URL for querying at the `src/config/config.js` file.
-Then you can type `npm start` to run the application.
+After installations, visit [Mongo DB](https://www.mongodb.com/) and sign up for the free API Key.
+Once you have the API Key and add it to the config `src/config/config.js` file.
+Then go back to your [Mongo DB](https://www.mongodb.com/) account and must create a database cluster as your server for this application.
+Here is a [guide](https://docs.mongodb.com/manual/tutorial/atlas-free-tier-setup/) on how to create

 ## Contributing